kevindrosendahl/ProtoDB/README.md

 ## Roadmap

 The current short term goals are:
-- finish RocksDB integration (currently database/collection info is not persisted, but objects are)
 - add `Index` trait and implement for scalar types

 From there, the next area of focus will be attempting to allow users to write Rust code that can consume an `Index`, compile it to WebAssembly, register it with the database, and run it from within the database in a VM.